amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

         regex = "12 ?[ap]\.?m\.?"
         return existence_check(text, [regex], err, msg)

-This checks whether someone has used either 12am or 12pm (or many other variants, including 12AM, 12 P.M, and 12aM) and suggests that the author use noon or midnight in its place [#]_.
+This function detects use of 12am or 12pm (or many other variants, including 12AM, 12 P.M, and 12aM) and suggests that the author use noon or midnight in its place.

-.. [#] Note, we could not used a preferred forms template because it is not clear which of these the author used due to the ambiguity of the terms that the rule is trying to alleviate.

 ..
 A simplified version of ``existence_check()`` ``consistency_check()`` and ``preferred_forms_check()`` follow.